forcedotcom/acu-pack/README.md

   -w, --wait=wait                                                                   The optional wait time (minutes) for
                                                                                     test execution to complete.
 A value
                                                                                     of -1 means infinite wait.
 A value of 0 means no wait.
+The default is -1

   --apiversion=apiversion                                                           override the api version used for
                                                                                     api requests made by this command